 // Better use the e parameter to get the url.

 // ...
 This makes the method more generic and reusable.

 this.Text = e.Url.ToString() + " loaded";

-By default, you will get the context menu for Internet Explorer when you right-click on the content area of the WebBrowser.
-If you are making a kiosk-like browser application, you probably won't want this.
-It could be confusing.
+Context menus.
+By default, you will get the context menu for when you right-click on the content area of the WebBrowser.
+This can be disabled with a property.

-The DocumentCompleted event handler is probably the most useful event handler on the WebBrowser.
+DocumentCompleted.
+This event handler is often useful.
 The code you put in this handler is executed whenever the page you navigate to is finished loading.